2026 Speech-Language Pathology

-University of Toronto Alumni Association Newsletter and Student Joint Newsletter
+University of Toronto Alumni Association and Student Joint Newsletter

 Special thanks to all our contributors and editors, and to our faculty liaison Dr. Tim Bressmann.

-Meet Dr. Rosemary Martino, the new chair of the University of Toronto's Department of Speech-Language Pathology.
+Dr. Rosemary Martino, chair of the University of Toronto's Department of Speech-Language Pathology, shares her reflections on 2025/2026 academic year.

 At the University of Toronto, speech-language pathology students have the opportunity to participate in clinical placements beyond Ontario's borders.
 Placements abroad allow students to build clinical skills while being exposed to new perspectives and diverse ways of thinking.

 The University of Toronto is famous for its world-class research.
 The Department of Speech-Language Pathology is no exception, producing cutting-edge research which continues to advance the field.
-In this edition of Research Corner, we highlight updates from labs, including their recent student additions, publications and presentations.
-We also focus more in depth on the work of one of our Masters students, who is exploring language assessment for multilingual children.
+In this edition of Research Corner, we highlight updates from labs, including recent publications and presentations.

 Research Program Updates

-Read updates from the labs affiliated with the Speech-Language Pathology Department about student milestones and research developments.
+Read updates from the labs affiliated with the Department of Speech-Language Pathology, highlighting student milestones and research developments.

 Each year, the Alumni Association sends out a call for nominations for our Distinguished Service Award (DSA), which recognizes alumni of the department who have made outstanding contributions to the field.